zheng0xd/JATIC-internal-docs/docs/reqs/product/public-release.md

 If there is opportunity to choose a license for a new product (for instance, if the product began within the program, or previously has never been previously released externally), a discussion on the license should be held between the development team, the government, and the product owner.

-Permissive licenses such as Apache, MIT, or BSD are preferred.
+Open-source permissive licenses such as Apache, BSD, MIT, are strongly preferred.

 ## Public release / open-source process